coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 because the open-source developer tools market is one of the [worst markets][another-redhat] one could possibly [end up in][dev-tools-market].
-Thousands of people used RethinkDB, often in business contexts, but most were willing to pay less than the price of a single Starbucks coffee (which is to say, they weren't willing to pay anything at all).
+Thousands of people used RethinkDB, often in business contexts, but most were willing to pay less for the lifetime of usage than the price of a single Starbucks coffee (which is to say, they weren't willing to pay anything at all).

 This wasn't because the product was so good people didn't need to pay for support, or because developers don't control budgets, or because